 Roulette has been around for centuries and for as long as the wheel has been spinning, players have tried to find a roulette strategy that can help them beat the game.

 Incredibly, the most popular roulette strategies in the 19th century are still top of the pile today.
-Systems like Martingale, d’Alembert, Paroli and Bond are the first place people look in their quest for a profitable strategy.
+Classic red or black roulette systems like Martingale, d’Alembert, Paroli and Bond are the first place people look in their quest for a profitable strategy.
 But as you’re about to discover, they all have one thing in common….

 What are roulette strategies and do they work?